This continues the Organomic Thesis.

 When does Narcissus wake?
 Don’t be ashamed, don’t look away.
 It is our time to fix this.

 For the Organist, the argument for class warfare tends to stagger when one realizes that we are, in point of objective fact, in the wealthy half of the world population.
-Yes, we know it usually doesn’t feel like it.
-We suffer with you under this artificially restricted currency and systemic wage slavery.
-Yet we will show that access to money is not the primary cause of poverty, ours or theirs.
+We know it usually doesn’t feel like it.
+We suffer with you under this artificially restricted currency, amid systemic wage slavery.
+Yet we will show that access to money is not the primary cause of poverty – ours or theirs.

-Infrastructure is inherited, always.
-Only via complex structures of finance are we able to ignore the natural process whereby we are all born into this world shaped by our ancestors, and socially privatize infrastructure whose finite origination costs may have already been paid many times over.
-That is to say: the bankers have to work very hard to pretend that these roads, houses, hospitals and satellites don’t already belong to us all – the social inheritance of the millennial generation and beyond.
+Infrastructure is inherited.
+Employing complex structures of finance, we ignore the natural process.
+We are all born into this world shaped by our ancestors, yet we privatize infrastructure whose finite origination costs may have already been paid many times over.
+That is to say: the bankers have to work very hard to pretend that these roads, houses, hospitals and satellites don’t already belong to us – the social inheritance of the millennial generation and beyond.

 Those of us making less than $50K/year will almost universally attest to spending much of our time fighting for the next dollar.
 Crossing $100K/year/individual is about where we meet the ‘wealthy’ in America today, who are defined by our stockpiles of money, our investments in successful corporations which we will never go near in a board room, the positive feedback loops in our finances, and our leisure time.

 Emphasis on the labor-hour persists, and low but steady unemployment is taken as an integral pillar of macroeconomics.
 This despite our consistently, incredibly successful efforts through the millennia for a one-way reduction in necessary work, in every sector.

 We’re left with a conflict of interest where it doesn’t matter to the market whether what you are doing is creative or net-productive, it only matters – you only exist – if someone will pay you for your time.